 6. Urinary Tract Infection (UTI)

-Cat pee has a strong and distinctive odor.
+Cat urine has a strong and distinctive odor.
 It can be challenging to remove this smell from your home, but if your cat starts peeing everywhere, don’t take it personally.
-Your cat isn’t using its litter box for a reason, and it may be a behavioral or medical condition.
+Your cat isn’t using the litter box for a reason, and it may be a behavioral or medical condition.
 Start by ruling out possible behavioral issues like a new cat or difficulty accessing the box.
-If you can’t troubleshoot on your own or your cat has other symptoms, make an appointment with your veterinarian.
+If you can’t troubleshoot on your own or your cat has other signs, make an appointment with your veterinarian.

 Featured Image Credit: Africa Studio, Shutterstock